Snake antivenom

 Snake antivenom is a medication made up of antibodies used to treat snake bites by venomous snakes.
 It is a type of antivenom.

 It is a biological product that typically consists of venom neutralizing antibodies derived from a host animal, such as a horse or sheep.
 The host animal is hyperimmunized to one or more snake venoms, a process which creates an immunological response that produces large numbers of neutralizing antibodies against various components (toxins) of the venom.
 The antibodies are then collected from the host animal, and further processed into snake antivenom for the treatment of envenomation.

 It is on the World Health Organization's List of Essential Medicines.

 Production

-Antivenoms are typically produced using a donor animal, such as a horse or sheep.
+Antivenoms are typically produced using a donor animal, such as a horse or sheep, due to ethical and practical concerns with real humans.
 The donor animal is hyperimmunized with non-lethal doses of one or more venoms to produce a neutralizing antibody response.
-Then, at certain intervals, the blood from the donor animal is collected and neutralizing antibodies are purified from the blood to produce an antivenom.
+Then, at certain intervals, the blood (or blood serum) from the donor animal is collected and neutralizing antibodies are purified from the blood to produce an antivenom.